pokle/cassandra/README.md

 - Currently supported:
 	- A single server container for development
 	- A single client container to run client tools such as cqlsh, nodetool, etc.
+	- A small cluster for development - running on a single Docker host

 - Work in progress:
-	- A small cluster for development - running on a single Docker host
-		- The missing puzzle piece here is telling cassandra how to find its peers (seeds).
-Docker assigns dynamic IP addresses.
 	- A small cluster for production - running on multiple Docker hosts
 		- The missing puzzle piece here is how to expose Cassandra on the real outside network so that peers running on different hosts can connect.